 Maria Obiols, Manager, Memberships and Community Relations

-EDUCATORS, MUSEUM GUIDES, & INTERNS
+MUSEUM EDUCATORS & INTERNS

-Susan Campbell, Educator
+Susan Campbell, James Myers, Sr. Educator

 Susan has retired from spending 27 wonderful years teaching biology at Brentwood High School.
 Before her education career, Susan spent several years working as a Medical Technologist and as a lab technician at Cold Spring Harbor Laboratory.
 She is hoping to help spark a lifelong love of asking questions and finding solutions in learners with a wide variety of backgrounds and experiences.

-Erika Heilmann, Educator
+Erika Heilmann, Sr. Educator

-Jake Murphy, Educator
+Jake Murphy, Sr. Educator

 Jake Murphy describes himself as an ecologist, educator, and explorer.
 He has a bachelor's in ecological science with a concentration in Marine Science and a focus on drone technology for efforts in conservation technology.

-Gianna Alcala, Museum Guide
+Gianna Alcala, Museum Educator

 Victoria Heffern, Museum Educator

-Sarah Martin, Museum Educator
+Victoria Mena, Museum Educator

 Kallen Fenster, Video Production Associate (Intern)